bloodmc/GriefDefenderDoc/docs/wiki/advanced/Flags.md

 Note: In order to use flags with command arguments, you must have the `griefdefender.advanced.admin.flags.*` permission.

 ## Default Claim Flags
 All default flags can be customized per claim type.
 Currently, GriefDefender supports default flags for Admin, Basic, Town and Wilderness.
-You can modify the defaults in `flags.conf` and `presets/minecraft.conf`.
+You can modify the defaults in `flags.yml` and `presets/minecraft.yml`.

 ## Contexts